eira-fransham/normalizer/README.md

 For comparison, here is an older track mastered pretty quietly that I've had trouble playing in sets because the dynamics didn't match the loud hard house and rave music that I usually play.
-The settings used are relatively extreme because it needs to match the dynamics of the rest of my playlist - which have loud, aggressive masters.
+The settings used are pretty extreme because it needs to match the dynamics of the rest of my playlist which have loud, aggressive masters.
+However, despite the fact that the waveform looks clipped the final exported file doesn't sound distorted because of the use of multiple limiters and compressors.
+This is in line with how modern dance music is usually mastered, with waveforms that look clipped but do not distort.

 ![Before](assets/winditup-before.png)
 ![After](assets/winditup-after.png)